databrickslabs/mosaic/docs/source/api/rasterio-gdal-udfs.rst

 Delta Tables can be used as the basis for serving pre-generated tiles as an option.
 Here is an example UDF that applies a few gdal operations on each band, to write to Google Maps Compatible tiles transformed into 3857 (Web Mercator).
-Note: the 'quadbin' column shown in this example was generated separately using CARTO's `quadbin <https://pypi.org/project/quadbin/>`_ package.
+Note: the 'quadbin' column shown in this example was generated separately using CARTO's `quadbin <https://pypi.org/project/quadbin/>`__ package.
 You can replace the calls with whatever you need to do.
 The output structure looks something like the following:

 .. figure:: ../images/rasterio/quadbin.png
    :figclass: doc-figure

-The UDF sets raster extent, block size, and interpolation.
-Again, you would modify this to suit your needs.
-It makes an assumption of source SRID (4326 in this example), but could be adapted further for more flexible SRID handling.
-Additionally, output type and nodata values are specified, which could be further adapted.
-In this example, COG overviews are not generated nor is an ALPHA band, but they could be.
+The UDF example sets raster extent, block size, and interpolation.
+It specifies source SRID as 4326;
+additionally, output type and nodata values are specified.
+COG overviews are not generated nor is an ALPHA band, but they could be.
+Again, you would modify this example to suit your needs.

 .. code-block:: python